 We invited anyone and everyone to come inside and give us their best interpretation of the Yahoo! yodel.
 What was at stake?
 The potential fame and bragging rights of having their yodel featured on the Yahoo! homepage and in Yahoo!’s global advertising campaign.

-In July we teamed up with the Brooklyn-based food blog and supper club Forking Tasty for a unique, modern twist on the classic American Drive-In experience: the Bike-In-Theater.
+Last summer we teamed up with the Brooklyn-based food blog and supper club Forking Tasty for a unique, modern twist on the classic American Drive-In experience: the Bike-In-Theater.
 Hundreds of riders sat and watched a movie on the Brooklyn waterfront while munching on snacks from Forking Tasty’s kitchen, including gourmet popcorn flavors.

 The free event was designed as a way to celebrate summer, bike month in NYC and the launch of Forking Tasty’s cinema supper club season.
 Stay tuned for more Bike-In-Theaters in the near future.